FAOFreitas/exQTL/README.md

 ```

 Demonstrating that there is significantly stronger correlation between the GWAS signal at this locus and eQTLs for the gene *BBS1*, compared to the gene *ACTN3*.
-To visualize these differences, starting with the gene *BBS1*, eQTpLot can be called as follows:
+To visualize these differences, starting with the gene *BBS1*, exQTL can be called as follows:

  ```
- eQTpLot(GWAS.df = GWAS.df.example, eQTL.df = eQTL.df.example, gene = "BBS1",
+ exQTL(GWAS.df = GWAS.df.example, eQTL.df = eQTL.df.example, gene = "BBS1",
          gbuild = "hg19",  trait = "LDL", tissue =  "all", CollapseMethod = "min")
 ```

 This command will analyze the GWAS data in `GWAS.df.example` within a default 200kb range surrounding the *BBS1* gene, using the preloaded `Genes.df` to define the genomic boundaries of *BBS1* based on genome build hg19. eQTL data from `eQTL.df.example` will be filtered to contain only data pertaining to *BBS1*.
-Since `tissue` is set to “all”, eQTpLot will perform a PanTissue analysis, as described above.
+Since `tissue` is set to “all”, exQTL will perform a PanTissue analysis, as described above.

 This generates the following plot: